hannasution/amazon-books-scraper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Scraping Amazon bestseller books for all category in it using scrapy python.
-Story: I was very bored, then thought about this project that has not been touched for a long time, so I thought to modify and improve from the old project.
+Story: I was bored, then thought about this project that has not been touched for a long time, so I thought to modify and improve from the old project.

 ### Built With